Aasthapaudel/Computer-Network-assignment/readme.md

 1. Navigate to the BitTorrent client directory:
     ```bash
-    cd bittorrent_client
+    cd Bittorrent_client
     ```

-2. Install the required dependencies:
+2. Run the client:
     ```bash
-    pip install -r requirements.txt
+    python downloadTorrent.py
     ```
-3. Run the client:
-    ```bash
-    python client.py
-    ```

-### Running the LeetCode Solutions

-1. Navigate to the LeetCode solutions directory:
-    ```bash
-    cd leetcode_solutions
-    ```
-2. Run the desired solution script:
-    ```bash
-    python network_delay_time.py
-    ```
-    or
-    ```bash
-    python cheapest_flights.py
-    ```

-### Running Wireshark Analysis

-1. Open Wireshark.
-2. Start a packet capture on your network interface.
-3. Analyze the captured packets based on the provided instructions in the [Wireshark Analysis](docs/wireshark_analysis.md) document.

-### Packet Tracer Exercises

-1. Open Cisco Packet Tracer.
-2. Load the provided Packet Tracer files from the `packet_tracer_exercises` directory.
-3. Follow the steps outlined in the [Packet Tracer Exercises](docs/packet_tracer_exercises.md) document to complete the simulations.

 ## Contributing

 Contributions are welcome!
-Please read the [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines on how to contribute to this repository.
+Please read the [CONTRIBUTING.md]() for guidelines on how to contribute to this repository.

 ## License

 This repository is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more information.
+See the [LICENSE]() file for more information.